cmeiklejohn/cmeiklejohn.github.io/_posts/2015-10-17-leaderboard.markdown

     end.
 {% endhighlight %}

-Each client locally updates its copy of the leader board using the API provided by the top-K CRDT.
+Each client locally updates its copy of the leaderboard using the API provided by the top-K CRDT: the clients identifer is used as their name in the leaderboard and the leaderboard is updated with the score from the completed game.

 ## Simulator